luxeave/clean-pattern/INSTRUCTION.md

   - Use in-memory test doubles implementing ports (fakes/stubs)
   - Do not boot frameworks/DBs; run in Node + Vitest/Jest
 - Integration tests (slower) for adapters and delivery:
-  - May use Encore endpoints with real adapters
+  - May use framework endpoints (Encore by default) with real adapters
   - Validate idempotency and event publishing
 - Test structure:
   - src/tests/<feature>/<use-case>.test.ts for unit tests